Pimentoso/mini4wdchrono/README.md

 Put the 3 green leds on the front of the lap timer, one over each lane.

 (PICS COMING SOON)

+Connection pins: every pin used is configurable inside the program, but the default are:

+- Light sensors: A0, A1, A2
+- LEDs: 11, 12, 13
+- Buzzer: 2

 # Building the software